sirakisaias/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

-stateful component is reusable and dynamic component that can be used serveral times.
+stateful component is reusable and dynamic component that can be used serveral times. on the other hand functional component is a stateless function that doesnt remember state.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?